sami-badawi/shapelogic-scala/README.md

 ### GUI Branches ###

-There are 2 branches experimenting with adding a GUI
+There are 2 branches experimenting with adding a GUI.
+There is a simple image loader in both:

-* imglib2: Has program that opens an image in ImageJ GUI
+* imglib2: Test GUI in ImageJ
-* javafx: Test using JavaFX
+* javafx: Test GUI in JavaFX

 Having Shapelogic work with both ImageJ and JavaFX is not mutually exclusive.